 What is Netflix?

 Netflix is an online streaming service and a production powerhouse.
 What began as a company that sent DVDs through the post is now a business worth billions that has changed the media landscape and left traditional content providers quaking in their wake.
-The streaming giant has 139 million paid subscribers in over 190 countries and has the ambition and cashflow to grow even larger.
+The streaming giant has 200 million paid subscribers in over 190 countries; it’s booming internationally and has the ambition to grow even larger.

 So, what’s their secret?
 First up, Netflix streams films and TV straight into homes.
 It’s cheaper than the cinema and puts the viewer in control of when and what they watch.
 TV and film content providers have seen streaming upstarts eat into their market share, and they’re rightly worried by the increasing dominance.